CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ## Creating an action via Helm values

-You can also optionally configure Actions (except for Guided Sizing) via your Kubecost [values](/install-and-configure/install/helm-install-params.md) file.
+You can also optionally configure Actions (except for Guided Sizing) via your nOps [values](/install-and-configure/install/helm-install-params.md) file.
 Configure the following section as needed for any actions you wish to set up (leave unconfigured actions as is).
 For more information of any action-specific field, see the individual UI configuration sections above for more information.

 ```yaml
 actionConfigs: